-We are near the end of the 69th edition of the Venice Film Festival, and Korean director Kim Ki-duk candidates his movie Pieta for a golden lion (in competition).
-Also presented is O Gebo e a Sombra (in competition) by Manoel de Oliveira (out of competition) and Bella Addormentata by Marco Bellocchio (in competition).
+We are near the end of the 69th edition of the Venice Film Festival, and today Korean director Kim Ki-duk showcases his movie Pieta for a chance at a Golden Lion.
+Also presented are O Gebo e a Sombra (in competition) by Manoel de Oliveira (out of competition) and Bella Addormentata by Marco Bellocchio (in competition).

 Portuguese film-making master Manoel de Oliveira is back at the Lido with his 33rd movie starring legends Michael Lonsdale and Claudia Cardinale.

-De Oliveira, who is set to turn 104 in December, wrote and directed the story of old accountant Gebo (Michael Lonsdale) who still provides for his family.
+De Oliveira, who is set to turn 104 in December, wrote and directed this story of an old accountant, Gebo (Michael Lonsdale), who still provides for his family.

 Gebo lives with his daughter-in-law Sofia (Leonor Silveira) and beloved wife Doroteia (Claudia Cardinale), wondering and worrying about the absence of their son João.

-The family lives in poor conditions in the France of the 18th century revolution, with Doroteia claiming that if they are in such a situation, it is because Gebo failed to take advantage of his position despite this being common for accountants.
+The family live in poor conditions in the France of the 18th-century revolution, with Doroteia claiming that they are in this situation because Gebo failed to take advantage of his position – despite this being common for accountants.

 One day João comes back home to perturb an already precarious situation.